Producer Rights Denmark (PRD)

 More than DKK 1 million: Ten additional votes

-In connection with the election of the first board member at the annual general meeting, see article 10.3, voting takes place on the basis of the voting weight stated in article 9.11.
-In all other elections, including the election of other board members, voting takes place on the basis of the voting weight mentioned in articles 9.11 and 9.12.
-At the Organisation’s first general meeting the voting weight will depend on the revenue received from CAB, Filmret and Filmkopi the previous calendar year.
+In connection with the election of the first board member at the annual general meeting, see article 10.3, voting takes place on the basis of the voting weight stated in article 9.12.
+In all other elections, including the election of other board members, voting takes place on the basis of the voting weight mentioned in articles 9.12 and 9.13.
 A new member joining the Organisation will have voting rights on the basis of the revenue received from the Organisation the previous calendar year as a non-member.

-9.13 All matters, except for amendment of these statutes, will be decided by a simple majority of votes.
-The statutes can only be amended provided no less than three-fourths of the members are present and two-thirds of the votes cast are in favour of the proposed amendments of the statutes.
-If three-fourths of the members are not present, the board will convene a new, extraordinary general meeting specifying the proposed amendments of the statutes that can be adopted provided two-thirds of the votes cast at the general meeting are in favour.
+9.14 All matters, except for amendment of these statutes, will be decided by a simple majority of votes.
+The statutes can only be amended provided no less than three-fourths of the members entitled to vote are present and two-thirds of the votes cast are in favour of the proposed amendments of the statutes.
+If three-fourths of the members entitled to vote are not present, but two-thirds of the votes cast are in favour of the proposal, the board will convene a new, extraordinary general meeting specifying the proposed amendments of the statutes.
+At this general meeting the amendments of the statutes can be adopted provided two-thirds of the votes cast at the general meeting are in favour.

 §10: The board